Distilled Water For Hair: Benefits And How To Use

 Your hair holds a negative charge and is attracted by the positive metal ions in hard water.
 This could make all the metal ions and minerals form a barrier and affect your hair treatments.
 Hence, many companies manufacturing cosmetic products use distilled water in place of normal water.

 These are the potential benefits of distilled water on your hair.
-But how can you use it on your hair?
+But how do you make it to wash your hair?
 Find out in the following section.

 - Warm the distilled water and let it cool.
 Make sure it is not too hot so that you can ensure the cuticle stays lying down.